eworm-de/routeros-scripts/doc/netwatch-notify.md

     / tool netwatch add comment="notify, hostname=example.com" host=[ :resolve "example.com" ] timeout=5s;

+It is possible to run an up hook command (`up-hook`) or down hook command (`down-hook`) when a notification is triggered.
+This has to be added in
+comment:

+    / tool netwatch add comment="notify, hostname=poe-device, down-hook=/ interface ethernet poe power-cycle en21;" host=10.0.0.20 timeout=5s;

 Also notification settings are required for e-mail and telegram.

 ---